 The FRIT Academic Program Coordinator will collect all evaluation sheets and calculate each student’s average score on the qualifying paper, on the presentation, and on both combined.

 Week 12, 2nd week of April: Qualifying Paper Oral Defense

 Students, advisors, and a second faculty reader will be scheduled for 45-minute meetings.
 The Director of Graduate Studies will preside to ensure consistency and will bring the MA examination form to be signed by the faculty present.
 The defense will be a chance to ask questions about the larger written project and to give feedback on it and the colloquium presentation.
 At the conclusion of the defense the student will be informed whether s/he has passed the Qualifying Paper.

 Students who have successfully completed their coursework and passed the Qualifying Paper must submit their signed MA examination form to the Graduate School by 5:00 pm on Friday of the 2nd week of April.

-Second-year M.A. students who wish to apply to continue on to the PhD program the following year may apply internally to the department by February 1 of their last semester.
-In making their decision concerning admission into the PhD program, faculty will consider the applicant’s performance in courses, on the QP, in teaching, and in departmental citizenship.
+Second-year M.A. students who wish to apply to continue on to the PhD program the following year may apply internally to the department by November 30 of their third semester.
+In making their decision concerning admission into the PhD program, faculty will consider the applicant’s performance in courses, on the QP thus far, in teaching, and in departmental citizenship.
 Students who are admitted to the PhD program will begin their third year of that program (see below) the following autumn and will receive three additional years of a Graduate Teaching Assistantship to fund their studies.